asyncart/async-flow/test/README.md

 We have several test files, all of which use the pytest framework (and thus are prefixed with "test").
 There are also some driver modules i.e. transaction_handler which are used to power the tests to run using the Flow CLI and emulator.

-To get setup with the test suite:

-- Cloning the repository
-- Ensure that you have Python3 installed: https://www.python.org/downloads/
-- Ensure Flow CLI is installed: https://docs.onflow.org/flow-cli/install/
-- Ensure that you have Pytest installed: (pip3 install -U pytest)

 Tests can be run as follows.
 It is important that all tests are run in the root directory, as all tests depend on the universal flow config file `flow.json` which must live at the root.

 To Run a Single File (Verbose Logging) python3 test/<filename> for example: python3 systemTests/test_unit_whitelist.py